Rays vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso will look for his third straight game with a hit in this contest.
-In his last five games he is hitting .222 with a home run, three walks and two RBI.
+- Alonso has recorded a base hit in three straight games.
+In his last five games he is hitting .211 with two home runs, two walks and five RBI.

 Alonso Recent Games